 Many peanut butters contain added sugar as well.
 Sure, it tastes great on a spoon, but when baking things like these peanut butter cookies, I like to control the amount of sugar added to my cookies.
 If you use a natural no-sugar added peanut butter, they will taste the same every time.

-Why are my peanut butter cookies dry and crumbly?
+Reasons why peanut butter cookies are dry and crumbly: